 Lash Growth Cycle

 Understanding the lash growth cycle is one of the most important pieces of knowledge I share with every artist I train, and it's equally important for clients to understand.
-After working with lashes since 2014, I can tell you that most retention complaints and fill timing confusion come down to one thing: not understanding how natural lashes grow, rest, and shed on their own timeline.
+I have been a working lash artist since 2009 and have run Lash Affair since 2014, and in that time I can tell you that most retention complaints and fill timing confusion come down to one thing: not understanding how natural lashes grow, rest, and shed on their own timeline.

 The Three Phases of Lash Growth

 Every natural lash on your client's lash line is in one of three growth phases at any given time.
-Unlike scalp hair, which cycles over years, eyelashes operate on a much faster timeline—a single lash grows, rests, and sheds within roughly four to eleven months.
-This is why lash extensions are temporary by nature and why fills are a regular part of the maintenance cycle.
+Unlike scalp hair, which cycles over years, eyelashes complete their entire growth, transition, and resting cycle in about three to four months.
+This rapid timeline is why lash extensions are temporary by nature and why fills are a regular part of the maintenance cycle.

 Phase 1: Anagen (Active Growth)

-In my training courses, I teach artists to identify anagen lashes by their thickness and positioning—they're usually the most robust lashes on the lash line.
+In my training courses, I teach artists to identify anagen lashes by their thickness and positioning.
+They are usually the most robust lashes on the lash line.
 Prioritizing these lashes during application improves overall retention for the client.

 Phase 2: Catagen (Transition)

 The catagen phase is a short transition period lasting about two to three weeks.
 During this phase, the lash stops growing and the follicle begins to shrink.
-The lash is still attached, but it's no longer being actively nourished by the follicle.
-Extensions on catagen lashes will still hold, but they're closer to the end of their natural wear cycle.
+The lash is still attached, but it is no longer being actively nourished by the follicle.
+Extensions on catagen lashes will still hold, but they are closer to the end of their natural wear cycle.

 I think of catagen lashes as being on borrowed time.
-They're stable enough to wear an extension, but they'll shed sooner than an anagen lash.
-This is completely normal and part of why clients notice some extensions falling out before others—those were likely on catagen-phase lashes at the time of application.
+They are stable enough to wear an extension, but they will shed sooner than an anagen lash.
+This is completely normal and part of why clients notice some extensions falling out before others.
+Those were likely on catagen-phase lashes at the time of application.

 Phase 3: Telogen (Resting and Shedding)

-The telogen phase lasts roughly 90 to 120 days.
-During this time, the lash sits dormant in the follicle while a new lash begins forming beneath it.
-Eventually, the new anagen lash pushes the old telogen lash out, and shedding occurs.
+The telogen phase lasts up to 100 days.
+During this time, the fully-grown lash sits dormant in the follicle while a new anagen lash begins forming beneath it.
+This is a crucial part of the renewal process.
+Eventually, the new growing lash pushes the old telogen lash out, causing it to shed naturally.
 This is the natural lash loss that clients sometimes mistake for poor retention.

 I always explain to my clients that losing one to five natural lashes per day is completely normal.
-That's the telogen cycle doing its job.
-When an extension falls out with a natural lash still attached to it, that's not a retention failure—that's biology.
-Learning to recognize this distinction early in my career saved me a lot of unnecessary anxiety about my work.
+That is the telogen cycle doing its job.
+When an extension falls out with a natural lash still attached to it, that is not a retention failure.
+That is biology.
+A shed extension with a clean white root attached is actually a sign the application was done correctly.
+The bond held for the full life of the natural lash, which is the goal.

 Seasonal Shedding Patterns